strymon-system/megaphone/README.md

 This is the repository for Megaphone's implementation on timely dataflow together with a set of benchmarks.

 At time of writing, the code has been tested with Rust 1.30 stable.
-To insall Rust, visit [rustup.org](https://rustup.rs/) or obtain Rust via other means.
+To install Rust, visit [rustup.org](https://rustup.rs/) or obtain Rust via other means.

 ## Code organization